 The Department of Education and Counseling offers a Master of Education in School Librarianship.
 Students complete a track to gain initial teaching licensure or for those already holding one.
 Example course topics include instructional design, information organization, and school library administration.

 Alternatively, students can consider a professional endorsement from the program.
 This is geared toward individuals with a professional license that do not need the Master's degree.
 Enrollment to these programs take place in the fall, spring, and summer semesters.

-Recap: Options for campus based learning
+Recap: Options for campus based library science degrees in Virginia

 - The main campus of Longwood University is made up of 154 acres near downtown Farmville, VA, in a triangle bordered by Main Street, Griffin Boulevard, and High Street.
 Campus architecture ranges from historic 'north core' to the contemporary southern end.